 Now let’s see how Adidas recently used this painting as a reference in their ‘Original is never finished’ campaign:

 art’n you glad, I showed you this?!

 Watch the whole thing and then please enterLesson 3.1 and tell me your thoughts, have you ever noticed famous paintings in ad campaigns? if so let us know, if not thats ok, tell us how mind- blown you are lol.

-Now that we’ve examined how art can be with a major brand like Adidas take a look at some designer pieces that were inspired by art:
+Now that we’ve examined how art can be used with a major brand like Adidas take a look at some designer pieces that were inspired by art:

-No matter where you live, art exist and you can use it a tool to help inspire your designs.
+No matter where you live, art exist and you can use it as a tool to help inspire your designs.
 If you are more like me and have visited your local museum countless times, here is a youtube channel that I visit frequently: SMARTHISTORY.

 [talking about sketch pad]

 How shook would you be if I tell you I cannot draw to save my life?!
 Girl, well get ready to be shook!
-Because I seriously can’t draw!
+Because I seriously cannot draw!
 I know your next question is along the lines of well how the hell do you know how to sew- don’t worry boo let me put you up on game, on some books/ free apps that will get you on your way!

-These books are literally two of the same, so you will only need to purchase one if you are a more hands on person.
+These books are literally two of the same, so you will only need to purchase one if you’re a more hands on person.
 They both run for about $15 on amazon, and are filled with templates for you to sketch your ideal outfits.
 Click on image to be directed to amazon.

 app: [ Prêt-à-Template]